jonathanyeh0723/OpenVINO_People_Counter_App/README.md

 - Counting number of people in a current frame.
 - Calculating the duration that a person is in the frame.
-- Summing the total count of people from the start point.
+- Summing the total count of people from the starting point.

 Then, the app will send the data to a local web server using the Paho MQTT Python package.